Working with your spouse or other family members, does it work and what are the pro’s & con’s?

 When the two people at the helm of a business are romantically involved, especially when they are married or long-term partners, there is often a different edge to important decision making.

-Decisions are taken with not purely the financial side taken being into account, or the overall benefit to the business, but also the personal side, what is best for each other, or the family.
+When you are working with your spouse, decisions are taken with not purely the financial side taken being into account, or the overall benefit to the business, but also the personal side, what is best for each other, or the family.
 There is a broader picture when it comes to business decisions than just pounds and pence, which is usually the case.

 You could also argue that important business decisions should ONLY be taken with the financial health of the company, and its overall long-term success, in mind, without any emotional or personal issues clouding the decision.